-More toxins and carcinogens are found in pet food.
+More toxins and carcinogens are found in pet food than ever before.
 Carcinogens include preservatives, such as BHA, BHT and Ethoxyquin.
-Every pet owner should be aware of this and should instead purchase pet food with natural preservatives, such as Vitamin E.
+Every pet owner should be aware of this and should instead purchase pet food with natural preservatives, such as vitamin E.